 It is the aim of the instruction in music to cultivate the voice, to instill a taste for good music, and to give some facility in reading vocal music at sight.
-A view is taken of the educational value of the subject which recoginzes the intellectual and moral, as well as the æsthetic possibilities of music.
+A view is taken of the educational value of the subject which recognizes the intellectual and moral, as well as the æsthetic possibilities of music.
 Something is done toward introducing pupils to well known composers, classical and popular.
 Recitals are given at intervals during the year at which both vocal and instrumental works are interpreted by the instructor.

-The subjects for the year 1905-1906 were:
+The subjects of the recitals for the year 1906-1907 were: